Rovibrational energy levels of H$_2$O by quantum computing: Results

 \subsubsection{Vibrational energy levels for $\vmax=3$ and $J=0$}

 In Fig.~\ref{Fig4}, we show the results of rovibrational QSCI simulations carried out on \Reimei{} during July 18--26, 2025.
-The model parameters employed are $J=0$ and $\vmax=3$ (implying a total number of qubits $\nqubit =6$), $\tau = 0.24$ fs ($=10$ a.u.), and a varying number of Suzuki-Trotter steps $\Ntrotter$.
-We show the energy levels for the eigenstates labeled by $v_1v_2v_3$ in $\Gamma$ [see Eq.~\eqref{Eq:initialstatespsi0}], obtained by sampling the distributions \eqref{Eq:pSTDef} and \eqref{Eq:pmitDef}.
-For comparison, we also show result obtained by sampling the perturbation-theory distribution \eqref{Eq:pPTDef}, and the energy levels obtained by the optimal method.
-The energy $\delta E$ shown in Fig.~\ref{Fig4} is defined relative to the exact ground state energy,
+The model parameters employed are $J=0$ and $\vmax=3$ (implying a total number of qubits $\nqubit =6$), $\tau = 0.24$ fs ($=10\hbar/E_{\rm h}$), and a varying number of Suzuki-Trotter steps $\Ntrotter$.
+We consider the energy levels for the eigenstates labeled by $v_1v_2v_3$ in $\Gamma$ [see Eq.~\eqref{Eq:initialstatespsi0}], obtained by sampling the distributions \eqref{Eq:pSTDef} and \eqref{Eq:pmitDef}.
+For comparison, we also show results obtained by sampling the perturbation-theory distribution \eqref{Eq:pPTDef}, and the energies obtained by the optimal method.
+In Fig.~\ref{Fig4}, we show the energy difference $\delta E_{v_1v_2v_3}$ defined relative to the exact energy,